-This specifically applies to our Spectrum groups and Galaxy Club, but also to Swanley Kindergarten, Swanley Dance Academy and the Hyo Gen Do Karate Club.
+This specifically applies to our Spectrum and other youth groups, but also to Swanley Kindergarten, Swanley Dance Academy and the Hyo Gen Do Karate Club.

-So, on Sundays when Spectrum Groups are meeting in The Centre, members of the congregation are required to adhere to the following:
+On Sundays when Spectrum Groups are meeting in The Centre, members of the congregation are required to adhere to the following:

-- Parents & guardians taking children to their groups are to return to their seats in the Church as quickly as possible, and not to loiter in The Centre or use the toilet facilities there. - When a parent/guardian needs to stay with a child in a Spectrum group, and at the leader's discretion, they must stay in that group's room until the end of the meeting and only tend to their own child. - Arrangements for children with other requirements will be made in advance on a case by case basis. - No members of the congregation, including parents & guardians, are to then enter The Centre until after the Service has finished. - The only exception being the members on the Tea & Coffee rota towards the end of a Service, who are asked to restrict themselves to the kitchen & lounge area.
-Again, until after the Service has finished. - As far as possible, members of the congregation requiring toilet facilities are to use those by the front entrance of the Church. - Any member of the congregation found within the Safeguarding Area by a Spectrum leader or helper will be asked to return to the Church.
+- Parents & carers taking children to their groups are to return to their seats in the Church as quickly as possible, and not to loiter in The Centre or use the toilet facilities there. - When a parent/carer needs to stay with a child in a Spectrum group, and at the leader's discretion, they must stay in that group's room until the end of the meeting and only tend to their own child. - Arrangements for children with other requirements will be made in advance on a case-by-case basis. - No members of the congregation, including parents & carers, are to then enter The Centre until after the Service has finished. - The only exception being the members on the Tea & Coffee rota towards the end of a Service, who are to restrict themselves to the kitchen & lounge area until after the Service has finished. - As far as possible, members of the congregation requiring toilet facilities are to use those by the front entrance of the Church. - Any member of the congregation found within the Safeguarding Area by a Spectrum leader or helper will be asked to return to the Church.